Features About Dash Camera

 Dash camera, also known as an Auto Black Box, is a surveillance oriented HD video recorder that’s mounted on your dashboard or the windscreen.
 The device continuously records sound and picture all throughout your journey, and provided you with a complete video footage of your entire drive.
 The dash camera records the events that are taking place around your vehicle onto an SD card, and then stores the video footage for when an incident occurs.
 Premium dash cams with advanced features can even continue recording while you’re parked and far away from your car, to catch potential abuse or misuse of your property, hit and runs, and vandals.

 Dash cameras have actually become very popular amongst motorists who want additional security offered by these gadgets.
 These in car cameras are very useful when it comes to providing evidence against thieves and vandals, and they give a very good account of road accidents.
 Today, dash cams come in a wide variety of models and different combinations of advanced features, from the simple surveillance devices, to the more advanced, feature packed models, with very powerful capabilities.
+Make sure to read this list of dash camera reviews before deciding what dash camera is best as there are so many things to concider.
 Here are some of the advance features that you should know about dash camera;

 Many dash cams with advanced features offer continuous loop recording.
 Continuous loop recording basically means that the dash camera will continue recording til the storage is full.
 When the memory has become full, the dash cam will overwrite on the memory card on top of the previously recorded footage; this means you will always have video footage of the last couple of hours.

 G-Sensor is another great advanced feature which secures the video files and prevents them from getting erased or damaged.
 When emergency brakes are applied or when an impact occurs, the G-Sensor will protect the previous, the present and the next video footage automatically.
 This particular feature ensures the important files aren’t removed by the loop recording.